Like its name, Tillandsia Xerographica has a distinct character and appearance.

 Lack of humidity will cause the plant to dry out faster in the sun.

-To maintain optimum humidity, you can place the plant near a wet pebble tray or keep a humidifier nearby.
+Place the plant near a wet pebble tray or keep a humidifier nearby to maintain optimum humidity.

 If your plant is overwatered, place them in a shaded place for some time.
 Similarly, in the case of underwatering, soak the water immediately and drip away extra water.

 One of the prevalent problems of air plants is rotting.
 Too much humidity or water can invite fungal infections, and the plant will rot.

 Generally, Tillandsia Xerographica is not a demanding plant regarding fertilizers.
 They can even survive without them.